Windows Font Cache Service Failed to Start and High CPU

 Useful tip: 30+ Windows 11 Services to Disable for Gaming Performance

-Usually, the Windows Font Cache Service is helpful and doesn’t cause issues.
-But if it’s constantly making your CPU work too hard or causing other problems, you might think about turning it off.
-Keep in mind, this might make fonts load slower in your apps.
+The Windows Font Cache Service doesn’t normally cause too many issues.
+But if it’s consistently causing high CPU usage or creating other problems, you might consider turning it off.
+Note that this might make fonts load more slowly in your apps.
+Follow the steps below to disable the service:

 1. Press “Windows + R” to bring up the Run box.